 Since the start of retirement in 2012, I have been studying and furthering a mastery of the magical art of light and shadow, bird on the wing or coastline shrouded in fog.

-Immanuel Kant put it this way: “Two things awe me most, the starry sky above me and the moral universe within me.”
+So here I am standing beside the staggering beauty of the Icefields Parkway in Jaspers National Park.
+I hope it shows in my face what Immanuel Kant knew so well he had it engraved on his tombstone: “Two things awe me most, the starry sky above me and the moral universe within me.”